Bereyziat-Development/fastapi-template/README.md

     This will update your database schema to match the changes in your models.

+>[!IMPORTANT]
-**IMPORTANT:** If you created a new model in `./app/models/`, make sure to import it in `./app/db/base.py`, that Python module (`base.py`) that imports all the models will be used by Alembic.
+ If you created a new model in `./app/models/`, make sure to import it in `./app/db/base.py`, that Python module (`base.py`) that imports all the models will be used by Alembic.

+>[!IMPORTANT]
-**IMPORTANT:** Remember to add and commit to the git repository the files generated in the alembic directory.
+ Remember to add and commit to the git repository the files generated in the alembic directory.

 If you don't want to use migrations at all, uncomment the following line in the file `./app/db/init_db.py`: